 Look at Kevin Durant who notoriously couldn’t even bench 185lbs at his NBA workouts, and was even slower than Greg Oden in sprints.
 He is still one of the top 10 basketball players in the world because of how good of a player he is.
 There is no doubt that he is a great athlete, but it is his creativity and skill that makes him such a good player.
 While he may not play lacrosse, the same philosophy applies when you consider what attributes will truly make you the best player.
 Remember, you’ll never be faster than the ball and there isn’t a squat rack or bench on the field.
 So you better have some skill son!

-The time you spend practicing unorthodox passes, taking pressured shots, and fine tuning your accuracy is what will put you above other players.
-And jut because you might be in your backyard, doesn’t mean you shouldn’t be working hard.
-Each rep should be a good rep. Again, back to not wasting time with getting better.
+The time you spend practicing unorthodox passes, taking pressured shots, and fine-tuning your accuracy is what will put you above other players.
+And just because you might be in your backyard, doesn’t mean you shouldn’t be working hard.
+Each rep should be a good rep. Again, back to not wasting time getting better.